-As a RIC, in any taxable year with respect to which the Fund distributes at least 90% of the sum of the Fund's: (i) "investment company taxable income," which includes, among other items, dividends, interest, the excess of any net realized short-term capital gains over net realized long-term capital losses, and other taxable income (other than any net capital gain), reduced by deductible expenses, determined without regard to the deduction for dividends and distributions paid and (ii) net tax-exempt interest income (which is the excess of the Fund's gross tax-exempt interest income over certain disallowed deductions) (the "Annual Distribution Requirement"), the Fund generally will not be subject to U.S. federal income tax on investment company taxable income and net capital gains that the Fund distributes to its Shares and/or cash, annually, all or substantially all of such income tax.
-The Fund may choose to retain its net capital gains for investment or any investment company taxable income, and pay the associated U.S. federal corporate income tax, including the U.S. federal excise tax (described below).
+As a RIC, in any taxable year with respect to which the Fund distributes at least 90% of the sum of the Fund's: (i) "investment company taxable income," which includes, among other items, dividends, interest, the excess of any net realized short-term capital gains over net realized long-term capital losses, and other taxable income (other than any net capital gain), reduced by deductible expenses, determined without regard to the deduction for dividends and distributions paid and (ii) net tax-exempt interest income (which is the excess of the Fund's gross tax-exempt interest income over certain disallowed deductions) (the "Annual Distribution Requirement"), the Fund generally will not be subject to U.S. federal income tax on investment company taxable income and net capital gains that the Fund distributes to its Shareholders.
+The Fund intends to distribute, in its Shares and/or cash, annually, all or substantially all of such income.
+To the extent that the Fund retains its net capital gains for investment or any investment company taxable income, and pay the associated U.S. federal corporate income tax, including the U.S. federal excise tax (described below).

 The Fund may retain some or all of its realized net long-term capital gains in excess of realized net short-term capital losses and designate the retained net capital gains as a "deemed distribution."
 In that case, among other consequences, the Fund will pay tax on the retained amount, each Shareholder will be required to include the Shareholder's allocable share of the deemed distribution in income as if it had been actually distributed to the Shareholder, and the Shareholder will be entitled to claim a refundable credit equal to the Shareholder's allocable share of the tax paid thereon by the Fund for U.S. federal income tax purposes.
 The amount of the deemed distribution net of such tax will be added to the Shareholder's tax basis in the Shares owned by the Shareholder.
 The refundable credit generally may be claimed as a credit against the Shareholder's overall U.S. federal income tax obligations and may be refunded to the extent, if any, that it exceeds those obligations.
-A Shareholder that is not subject to U.S. federal income tax or otherwise required to file a U.S. federal income tax return on the appropriate form to claim a refund with respect to the allocable share of the taxes that the Fund has paid.
+A Shareholder that is not subject to U.S. federal income tax or otherwise required to file a U.S. federal income tax return would be required to file a U.S. federal income tax return on the appropriate form to claim a refund with respect to the allocable share of the taxes that the Fund has paid.
 To utilize the deemed distribution approach, the Fund must provide written notice to Shareholders prior to the expiration of 60 days after the close of the relevant taxable year of the Fund.
 The Fund cannot treat any of its investment company taxable income as a "deemed distribution."
-The Fund may also make actual distributions to its Shareholders of some or all of realized net long-term capital gains in excess of realized net short-term capital gains in excess.
+The Fund may also make actual distributions to its Shareholders of some or all of realized net long-term capital gains in excess of realized net short-term capital losses.